Article Read Time

 The Best Strategy?
 Do Less, Do It Well

 The common mistake?
 Trying to publish across all three from day one.
-That’s not strategy — that’s signal theft.
+That’s not strategy, that’s signal theft.
 Pick one platform that matches your outcome and where your ideal audience already is.
-Ship weekly for 8–12 weeks.
+Ship weekly for 8 to 12 weeks.
 Let the data and dialogue shape the voice.

 Only after you’ve built cadence and proof should you consider light layering: